 If you’re creating an online advertising strategy in 2023, you’d be remiss to overlook TikTok.
 TikTok was the most downloaded app of 2021, surpassing over one billion active users in the same year.

 But TikTok users aren’t just on the app for memes and dance challenges—they’re also ready to shop.
-TikTok reported that one in four users globally have purchased or researched a product after seeing it advertised on TikTok.
+TikTok reported that its users are 1.5 times more likely to purchase a product after seeing it advertised on TikTok.

-That means TikTok is a smart place to go if you want to place ads that reach a highly engaged and large audience, especially members of Gen Z.
+That means the TikTok platform is a smart place to go if you want to place ads that reach a highly engaged and large audience, especially members of Gen Z.

-In this guide, we’ll walk you through setting up your first ad campaign on TikTok, as well as share some excellent advice from Parade, a brand that’s made a big splash with its own campaign.
+In this guide, we’ll walk you through how to create TikTok ads, and share some excellent advice from Parade, a brand that’s made a big splash with its own campaign.

 Table of Contents

 Let’s start with an overview of advertising options TikTok offers, as well as some technical details you’ll need to know before making an ad of your own.